vmfrcosta/mid-batch-party/README_pt-br.md

 ### • Contador de Vogais 🙌

-Retorne a quantia final de vogais contadas em uma string.
+Retorne o número (contagem) final de vogais em uma string.

-O metodo receberá um `Array` de números.
+Considere `'a', 'e', 'i', 'o', 'u'` como as vogais desta challenge

+As string do teste vão consistir somente de caractéres

+> We will consider a, e, i, o, and u as vowels for this challenge.

+> The input string will only consist of lower case letters and/or spaces.

 É o seu papel fazer com que este método retorne a soma, **exclusivamente**, dos números **positivos!**